emlagowski/validify/README.md

-# Validify - Java validation framework
+# Validify - Java validation library

 This library purpose is to make validation process more straightforward.
 It helps to validate objects and keep information about errors occurred during validation.